mwang87/ReDU-MS2-Documentation/docs/multivariate_analysis.md

 		![Homepage Image Public Multivariate](images/comparemultivariate_redu_homepage.png)
 	3. Enter the task ID of the previously run GNPS job into the bar, and click the "Create PCA".
 		![example](images/projection_example.gif)
-	4. For cababilities of data exploration tool, please view [Global Multivariate Analysis Documentation](https://mwang87.github.io/ReDU-MS2-Documentation/AnalyzeYourData_MultivariateComparisons/)
+	4. For cababilities of data exploration tool, please view the GitHub for Emperor - [link here](https://github.com/biocore/emperor)